AquilaFasciata/arduino-sandbox/README.md

 ### Pinout Diagram
 Below is an ASCII pinout of what pin on the Arduino Uno goes to what pin on the LCD screen.
 NOTE: The pinout doesn't line up well with "tutorial" setups.
 I did this explicitly to make is harder on myself in order to learn properly.
-This pinoutt may change in the future (though, it likely won't).
+This pinout may change in the future (though, it likely won't).

                                                                   +-----+
                                      +----[PWR]-------------------| USB |--+                         .-------------.